 So there we were – speeding through the snow with one sled trying to catch another one pulled by the dogs running far away in the distance.
 Luckily, when we got closer to them, the dog leaders in the front heard their owner and stopped.
 Then, we needed to bring the sleds back to the group.
 I took control of the second group of dogs and we ran through the snow to join the rest.
 I really felt like we are on a big adventure!
 We safely got back and the dogs were all so proud of themselves 😉

 Apart from Geilo, a popular dog sledding destination is also Tromso or Svalbard.
-There you can go dog sledding with lunch or even under the Northern Lights.
+There you can go for Lapland Husky safari, or even go for the evening dog sledding adventure.
 The tours are organized through the tour operator with local providers, but if you choose one, don’t forget to ask about the treatment of the dogs.

 Find places to stay in Geilo:

 I think it’s important to understand the whole picture of the dog sledding before trying it yourself.
 I was like this before – concerned if dog sledding is ethical for animals.
 Now I understand how much the Husky dogs love and need to run!
 It feels amazing to be a part of the special animal-human relationship and see those strong fluffy dogs in their favourite environment.
 However, we all have to make sure that the Huskies are treated as living animals, well appreciated for being such great athletes and having proper rights, coming from their capacity to love and be an intelligent partner to humans.
 If you have a chance, go dog sledding in Norway.
 When it’s done properly, it can benefit everyone, however, the education, understanding, and the research is the key.